AEM 4510 - AEM 5510 - ECON 3865

 Attendance: Class attendance is not explicitly required but highly recommended.

 Grade appeals: If you wish to appeal your grade on an assignment you must bring it to my attention, in writing, within 24 hours of when the assignment is returned.
 Grades brought to my attention after this will not be eligible for a grade appeal.
-I reserve the right to regrade the entire assignment and the new grade will be final.
+I reserve the right to regrade the entire assignment and the new grade - higher or lower - will be final.

 Integrity of credit: I expect every student in this course to abide by the Cornell University Code of Academic Integrity.
 I strongly encourage collaboration in this course, but each student is responsible for making sure that she or he follows the rules laid out in this syllabus, and with those stated in the Code of Academic Integrity.
-Any student found to have violated the stated policies on problem sets will receive a zero for that assignment, and any student found to have cheated on a paper will receive a zero on that paper.
-Multiple violations in a semester may result in failure of the course.
+Any student found to have violated the stated policies on an assignment will receive a zero on that assignment.
+Violations may result in failure of the course.
 The Code of Academic Integrity is available for review here: https://cuinfo.cornell.edu/aic.cfm.

 Learning Outcomes: As a result of participating in class you will be able to: